-Perhaps if Sisson would only visit a Mongolian Barbeque restaurant he would observe a meaty diet that is not only largely comparable with his recommendations, but also with the traditional diet of the nomadic pastoralists of Mongolia, Central Asia and northern China.
-It has been observed however that many of these noma dic populations who subsist largely on pasture raised animal foods have high rates of obesity and cardiovascular disease, and this has been frequently associated with their meaty diets.
-90 91 92 Some of these observations were made at least as far back as ninety years ago.
+Perhaps if Sisson would only visit a Mongolian Barbeque restaurant he would observe a meaty diet that is not only largely comparable with his recommendations, but also with the traditional diet of the nomadic pastoralists of Mongolia, Central Asia and north-

 In the 1920s, it was observed that the noma dic pastoralists of the Kirghiz and Dzungarian Steppes in Central Asia and norther n China subsisted almost exclusively on enormous amounts of fermented mare's milk and meat from pasture raised animals.
-Not only was a high rate of obesity observed, but also high rates of premature extensive a ther osclerosis, contracted kidney, apoplexy, arcus senilis, and gout.
+Not only was a high rate of obesity observed, but also high rates of premature extensive a therosclerosis, contracted kidney, apoplexy, arcus senilis, and gout.
 These pastoralists were often observed to suffer from complications related to cardiovascular disease even in their early thirties.
-In contrast, their urban counterparts who based their diet on soup, bread, pickles, and potatoes with very little meat were observed to be slim, free of cardiovascular disease and had very good health, even into their seventies when they were still se xually active.
+In contrast, their urban counterparts who based their diet on soup, bread, pickles, and potatoes with very little meat were observed to be slim, free of cardiovascular disease and had very good health, even into their seventies when they were still sexually active.